- Community Development

 USACE Draft Feasibility Study Available for Review and Comment

-The public comment period for the USACE Lower Cache Creek Draft Feasibility Study is open until February 10, 2020.
+The public comment period for the USACE Lower Cache Creek Draft Feasibility Study closed on February 10, 2020.
 Study documents can be reviewed and downloaded from the USACE website: